 The Star-spangled Banner was written 1814.
 The U.S. Navy made use of it as an anthem as early as 1889, but it was not until 1931 that it was adopted as the national anthem.

-E pluribus unum is the motto that appears on a scroll in the eagle’s beak on the Great Seal of the United States.
+E pluribus unum appears on a scroll in the eagle’s beak on the Great Seal of the United States.

 The literal meaning of e pluribus unum is “out of many, one.”

 The framers of the Constitution were thinking of the thirteen colonies united under one federal government.
 They may also have been thinking of the six European countries from which the earliest colonists had come to these shores: England, Scotland, Ireland, France, Holland, and Germany.
 No African countries are in the list because the founders did not count Africans as colonists.